Stephon Gilmore: Dallas Cowboys

-On March 14, 2023, the Indianapolis Colts traded Gilmore to the Dallas Cowboys in exchange for a compensatory fifth-round selection (#176-Evan Hull) in the 2023 NFL draft.
+On March 14, 2023, Gilmore was traded to the Dallas Cowboys in exchange for a compensatory fifth-round selection (#176-Evan Hull) in the 2023 NFL draft.
 The Cowboys acquired him due to an injury to Jourdan Lewis that required surgery and the departure of Anthony Brown.
-He entered training camp slated as a starting cornerback under defensive coordinator Dan Quinn.
-Head coach Mike McCarthy named him a starting cornerback to begin the season and paired him with Trevon Diggs.
+Gilmore entered training camp slated as a starting cornerback under defensive coordinator Dan Quinn.
+Head coach Mike McCarthy named Gilmore a starting cornerback to begin the season and paired him with Trevon Diggs.